 Why You Need a To-Do List Template

 If you still need convincing about the value of using a to-do list, just look at your day.
 There’s a lot to do there, right?
 Whether you’re working or just living your life, there are tasks that need completion, bills that need to be paid, places you have to be, people you need to meet.
-The list can feel endless, which is why it’s best to have it physically written down, or better yet, collected in a template, so you can see the full picture.
+The list can feel endless, especially if it all gets blurred together in a work-from-home environment.
+It’s best to have those items written down, or better yet, collected in a template, so you can see the full picture.

 It should be clear now that a to-do list template will make you more organized.
 That means your work is more manageable, which means it’s more likely to get done.
 You have an outline to ground your actions, and it feels good to cross those to-do line items off your list.